Mengkai-Source/Dynamic-Scheduler-with-Production-Schedule/README.md

 #3.
 Function file: Install

 'MainFunction.m':This is the main function to run the Dynamic Scheduler and display the desired results.
-The Outputs from running this function contain: Countdown time To (Order placement) and Tm (Maintenance performance); A vector contains the risks corresponding to current time ondwards; A vector contains the risks corresponding to each order in the production schedule.
+The Outputs from running this function contain: Countdown time To (Order placement) and Tm (Maintenance performance); A vector contains the risks corresponding to current time onwards; A vector contains the risks corresponding to each order in the production schedule.

 'CostRate.m': This function is the objective function to calculate the 'cost' metric based on the predicted degradation path.